 I LOVE salami and pepperoni the most because I’m still INCREDIBLY basic and in no way shape or form a real Italian or even a fake Italian.
 When I get a rotisserie chicken salad from Subway, I always ask them to sneak in a few pieces of pepperoni.
 The best.

-I’m signing off – Sunday is my Saturday, my oldest and closest friends, Ashley, is in Atlanta for a day, and I’m off to find a patio.
+I’m signing off – Sunday is my Saturday, and I’m off to find a patio.